Werner1201/hybrid-compact-red-kde-friend/readme.md

 hybrid-compact-rings.lua script is a modified and refactored version of mine.
 Script originally copied from conky-grapes theme's rings-v2_tpl which was created by londonali1010 (2009), updated by La-Manoue (2016) and popi (2017).

-setup_circle_text function was copied and modified from circlewriting function created by mrpeachy.
+setup_circle_text was copied and modified from circlewriting function created by mrpeachy.

 I do not own any of the distro logos bundled with this script.
 Please inform me if in case any of the logo are not allowed to be share.
 I will remove it as soon as possible.